 SAUERKRAUT - Sauerkraut has worked for some people if it is a sauerkraut made with garlic.
 Some researchers feel that it's the garlic in kimchi that encourages L. sakei growth, and sauerkraut typically doesn't contain garlic.]

-REFRIGERATED LACTOBACILLUS SAKEI PRODUCTS – A high-quality refrigerated L. sakei product specifically meant for the sinuses is sold by Lacto Health.
-The kimchi derived Lactobacillus sakei product called Lacto Sinus is meant to be used when needed.
-Lacto Sinus is sold as a dietary supplement, holds up well in the refrigerator, is effective, reliable, and easy to use.
+REFRIGERATED LACTOBACILLUS SAKEI PRODUCTS – A high-quality refrigerated L. sakei product specifically meant for the sinuses and treatment of sinusitis is sold by Lanto Health.
+The kimchi derived Lactobacillus sakei product called Lanto Sinus is meant to be used when needed.
+Lanto Sinus is sold as a dietary supplement, holds up well in the refrigerator, is effective, reliable, and easy to use.
 This product ships well because it holds up for a while (days) without refrigeration.

 People have reported success using it mixed with bottled water (dabbing, smearing, spooning a little in nostrils), or swishing it dry in the mouth.
-I’ve been a consultant with Lacto Health on this product and have been testing and using this product successfully for over a year (self-experimentation!).
+I’ve been a consultant with Lanto Health on this product and have been testing and using this product successfully for over 2 years (self-experimentation!).

 FROZEN LACTOBACILLUS SAKEI PRODUCTS – While other frozen L. sakei products are now appearing, the main L. sakei products available in many countries throughout the world are various frozen sausage starter cultures.
 All L. sakei products needing to be kept frozen are generally reliable and effective for sinusitis treatment.
 They should only be used when needed.
 But negatives with all frozen L. sakei products are that they must be kept frozen, they don’t hold up well once the package is opened, and they can easily die off during shipping.